 The rule became law on Friday, May 15, 2015 and various provisions go into effect on Jan.
 1, 2016, May 15, 2016 and May 15, 2020.
 On March 11, 2020 the EPA ruled that no major changes would be made to the rule and that there would not be any retailer "sell-through" period.
 Scroll to the bottom to see a timeline of implementation.
 This rule is an NSPS - a New Source Performance Standard - established by the EPA with input from industry, states, consumers and other stakeholders.

-Prices: Prices are expected to rise but as of November 2020, tariffs on steel were trhe biggest driving factor, not EPA regulations.
+Prices: Prices are expected to rise modestly.
+As of November 2020, tariffs on steel were the biggest driving factor, not EPA regulations.
 We analyzed 77 popular models and found a 3-4% price rise since May 2015, but that may be due to a host of factors, and not necessarily impact of regulations.
-In the longer term some manufacturers say their stove prices may go up $100 - $400 by 2020.
+In the longer term some manufacturers say their stove prices may go up $75 - $400 by 2020.
 Others say their prices won’t rise at all.

 Fireplaces: The new rules do not apply to fireplaces, but there is a voluntary method for cleaner fireplaces to be tested and qualified by the EPA.
 This rule does not refer to the voluntary program, which may mean there is little interest in including fireplaces in the next NSPS.

 Owners manuals: All owners manuals should be updated as of May 15, 2015.
 Updated manuals will have more detail and must instruct operators how to get optimal performance from the stove or boiler.

 Loophole for unregulated outdoor boilers: Manufacturers of unregulated outdoor wood boilers can continue to make and sell these units for "commercial" applications.
 However, one outdoor boiler company has already indicated that as long as the customer assures the dealer that the unit will be used for commercial purposes, its up to the consumer to use it as they please.